cradleengine/mintsui/README.md

-# mintsui
+## mintsui

-MintSui Discord Bot.
+Simple Discord Bot that let's users Mint NFTs on the Sui Blockchain.